adrieng/acids/README.md

 a dedicated static analysis (the clock calculus) to reject ill-behaved programs and generate efficient code for well-behaved ones.

+The compiler and related tools are released under GPLv3.

 # Examples

 See the examples/ directory.